 Duke of Edinburgh

 The D of E Award is a challenging programme of activities which will help you learn new skills, help others and experience adventures.
 Achievements are widely recognised in education and employment.
-The school supports the participant in many ways, for example through training and information sessions at lunchtimes with advice and encouragement to help you stay focused.
+The school supports the participant in many ways, for example through training and information sessions with advice and encouragement to help you stay focused.

 Many teachers and parents of the school have contributed to the success of The Duke of Edinburgh Award Scheme by donating their time to supervise on expeditions.
 If you would like to become involved please contact Andrea Clayton for more information.